sharetribe/web-template/src/containers/PageBuilder/SectionBuilder/README.md

 - **SectionFeatures**
   - Shows block content in a row mode: text and media are shown side by side
   - Create alternating block flow: each row changes the order of text and media
+- **SectionFooter**
+  - Shows hosted footer asset content as columns, with content blocks on the right and logo and other footer details on the left
+  - Mobile layout shows slogan and logo on top of content blocks, and social media links and copyright below content blocks.

 Each of these components uses **SectionContainer** to wrap the content.
 It can be used to include some common styling to each section.
 For example, a responsive background image could be given to